Shareef91/CudaConvoLab/README.md

 ## Notes & Tips

 - If you get `nvcc fatal : Cannot find compiler 'cl.exe' in PATH`, open the Developer Command Prompt for Visual Studio or run the `vcvars` script to set up `cl.exe` in your environment.
+ - If you get `nvcc fatal : Cannot find compiler 'cl.exe' in PATH`, open the Developer Command Prompt for Visual Studio or run the `vcvars` script (example: `C:\Path\To\VisualStudio\vcvars64.bat`) to set up `cl.exe` in your environment.
 - You can tune kernel launch parameters in `pAverage.cu` (change `threads` and `blocks` values) to experiment with occupancy and performance.
 - Consider adding CUDA error-check macros around `cudaMalloc`, `cudaMemcpy`, and kernel launches to get clearer runtime diagnostics.